 Results / Publications

-The results of the project are published in a book, forthcoming in July 2016:
+The results of the project have been published in articles, but mainly in a book forthcoming in July 2016:

 Discussion guide for Focus Groups